lishuyuu/TRACE_ICASSP2027/README.md

-# TRACE: Target-Relative Acoustic Contrast Encoding
+# TRACE: Target-Relative Acoustic Contrast Encoding for Prosodic Stress Control in Text-to-Speech

 This repository contains the implementation of TRACE, a framework for controllable word-level prosodic stress in text-to-speech (TTS).